Allaman/knowledge.rootknecht.net/pages/01.home/kubernetes/.revs/20180522-224542/item.md

 ```
 Then restart kubelet with `systemctl restart kubelet` ([original hint on Github](https://github.com/coreos/flannel/issues/728)

-DNS warnings can be resolved by editing `/etc/hosts`

 ### Minikube

 Minikube is a tool to provision a Kubernetes cluster on a dev box by deploying a Linux virtual machine with e.g. VirtualBox or VMware.